vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/New-vRSLCMDatacenter.md

 ## Description

 The `New-vRSLCMDatacenter` cmdlet adds a datacenter to the VMware Aria Suite Lifecycle inventory.
-The
-cmdlet connects to SDDC Manager using the -server, -user, and -password values:
+The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to VMware Aria Suite Lifecycle
 - Validates that the datacenter has not already been created in the inventory
-- Creates the datacenter in the inventory.
+- Creates the datacenter in the inventory

 ## Examples